LLNL/zfp/docs/source/testing.rst

 Regression Tests
 ================

-The :program:`testzfp` program in the :file:`tests` directory performs regression testing that exercises most of the functionality of :file:`libzfp` and the array classes.
-The tests assume the default compiler settings, i.e. with none of the macros in :file:`Config` defined.
-By default, small, pregenerated floating-point arrays are used in the test, since they tend to have the same binary representation across platforms, whereas it can be difficult to computationally generate bit-for-bit identical arrays.
-To test larger arrays, use the :code:`medium` or :code:`large` options.
+The :program:`testzfp` program performs basic regression testing by exercising a small but important subset of :file:`libzfp` and the compressed array classes.
+It serves as a sanity check that |zfp| has been built properly.
+These tests assume the default compiler settings, i.e., with none of the settings in :file:`Config` or :file:`CMakeLists.txt` modified.
+By default, small, synthetic floating-point arrays are used in the test.
+To test larger arrays, use the :code:`large` command-line option.
 When large arrays are used, the (de)compression throughput is also measured and reported in number of uncompressed bytes per second.

+More extensive unit and functional tests are available on the |zfp| GitHub `develop <https://github.com/LLNL/zfp/tree/develop>`_ branch in the :file:`tests` directory.